RONIN447/city_pollution_tracker/README.md

-A web application to monitor and track air pollution levels in various cities.
-Built using HTML, CSS, Node.js, and SQL, this project aims to provide pollution data and insights for better awareness and decision-making.
+A basic web application developed as part of a college course project to monitor and track air pollution levels in various cities.
+Built using HTML, CSS, Node.js, and SQL, this project demonstrates the integration of frontend and backend technologies for real-world applications .

 # Features